Sikander Rizvi: Personal life

 Sikander Rizvi was born in Karachi, Sindh, Pakistan to a Pakistani father, Akbar Hussain Rizvi, and French mother, Florence Villiers Rizvi.
 His paternal grandmother, actress–singer Noor Jehan, and grandfather, film producer Shaukat Hussain Rizvi, were the most influential film personalities of the subcontinent.
-His sister, Sonya Jehan, and cousin Ahmed Ali Butt, are both actors, while his aunt, Zille Huma, was a singer.
-He is also known as Xander among family and close friends, and owns a cafe named Xander's in Karachi.
+His sister, Sonya Jehan, and cousin Ahmed Ali Butt, are both actors, while his aunt, Zil-e-Huma, was a singer.
+He is also known as Xander among family and close friends, and owns a café named Xander's in Karachi.
+He married his long-time girlfriend Irene, on February 20 2025.